International Transfer Students

 International Application Requirements

 As a prospective international student, you are required to submit all of the following materials in order to be considered for admission:

 - Official college or university transcripts from all institutions attended.

-- If you have earned less than a total of 24 credits at other colleges or universities, you are also required to submit an official high school record, leaving certificate and/or graduation examination results.
+- If you have earned fewer than a total of 24 credits at other colleges or universities, you must submit an official high school record, leaving certificate, and/or graduation examination results.

 - For students applying for an F-1 visa, you are required to complete and submit the Certification of Finances form (pdf).
 This demonstrates your ability to finance your education and living expenses during your stay as a student at UMass Boston.
 Your ability to document the funding available to you is a necessary part of your application for an F-1 student visa.